Convex and Nonconvex Sublinear Regression with Application to Data-driven Learning of Reach Sets: Learning Support function via Sublinear Regression

-The convexity of the network directly follows from the fact that the composition of an inner convex function and an outer convex, non-decreasing function is convex \cite{boyd2004convex}.
+That the ICNN output $\bm{z}_{\ell}$ is guaranteed to be a convex function of the input $\bm{y}$ follows from two facts: \emph{first}, the summation of convex functions is convex; \emph{second}, a function composition where the inner function is convex and the outer function is convex non-decreasing, remains convex.

-The main distinction between traditional neural networks and ICNN is that the activation function in ICNN must be convex and non-decreasing such as ReLU, which is a popular choice for many NN implementations.
-Furthermore, the weights $\bm{W}^{(z)}_{1:n_l-1}$ connecting the \emph{feedforward} layers should be nonnegative.
-The restriction on nonnegtaive feedforward weights is compensated with additional \emph{passthrough} links that connect the input layer to each hidden layer \cite{he2016deep} under weights $\bm{W}^{(y)}_{0:n_l-1}$, which can accept any real values.
-There exists no restriction on the value of biases $\bm{b}_{0:n_l-1}$.
+The main distinction between traditional neural networks and ICNN is that the activation function $\sigma(\cdot)$ in ICNN must be convex and non-decreasing such as ReLU, which is anyway a popular choice for many NN implementations.
+Furthermore, the weight matrices $\bm{W}^{(z)}_{1:\ell}$ connecting the \emph{feedforward} layers should be elementwise non-negative.
+The restriction on non-negtaive feedforward weights is compensated with additional \emph{passthrough} links that connect the input layer to each hidden layer \cite{he2016deep} via weight matrices $\bm{W}^{(y)}_{1:\ell}$ comprising of any real values.
+The bias vectors $\bm{b}_{1:\ell}$ comprise of real entries.

-\begin{theorem} The neural network \eqref{ICNN} is an ISNN, i.e., performs sublinear regression with respect to a given input vector $\bm{y}$, if $\bm{b}_{0:n_l-1}=\bm{0}$. \end{theorem} \begin{proof} The computation for each layer of ISNN follows
+\begin{theorem} The neural network \eqref{ICNN} is an ISNN, i.e., outputs a sublinear function of a given input vector $\bm{y} \in \mathbb{R}^d$, if $\bm{b}_{1:\ell}=\bm{0}$, and the activation function $\sigma(\cdot)$ is convex, non-decreasing and positive homogeneous of degree one. \end{theorem} \begin{proof} The computation for each layer of ISNN follows

-with nonnegative $\bm{W}^{(z)}_{1:n_l-1}$ and convex and non-decreasing activation function $\bm{\sigma}$.
-Each layer is composed of composition of non-negative sums of linear functions followed by a convex, non-decreasing map.
-Thanks to positive homogeneity of ReLU functions, this structure preserves the sublinearity w.r.t. the input vector $\bm{y}$ through the networks layers. \end{proof}
+with elementwise non-negative matrices $\bm{W}^{(z)}_{1:\ell}$.
+Each layer performs composition of non-negative sums of linear functions followed by a convex, non-decreasing map.
+Thanks to the positive homogeneity of $\sigma(\cdot)$, this structure preserves the sublinearity w.r.t. the input vector $\bm{y}\in\mathbb{R}^{d}$. \end{proof}

+Examples of activation functions $\sigma(\cdot)$ which satisfy the conditions in Thm. \ref{Thm:ISNN} include ReLU, leaky ReLU and parametric ReLU with a positive parameter.
+In the numerical simulations reported here, we use the ReLU activation.

-We work with ReLU activation, thus the ISNN \eqref{ISNN} is piecewise linear.
-For the nonconvex training, we use the Adam optimizer \cite{kingma2014adam}, and project the Adam updates to the nonnegative orthant as
+For all ISNN implementations in the following Sec. \ref{sec:NumericalResults}, we use 5 hidden layers with the respective number of neurons $(5,20,50,20,5)$, and the mean squared error as the loss function.
+For the nonconvex training of the ISNN, we use the Adam optimizer \cite{kingma2014adam}, and project the Adam updates to the nonnegative orthant as